First thing first. SERP means Search Engine Results Page.

 SERP refers to the results shown by a search engine in response to a given keyword or key phrase.
 In the field of Search Engine Optimization (SEO) it is extremely important to keep an eye on your SERPs.
 These pages tell you a lot about how well formed is your SEO strategy as well as it gives you some idea about how users may reach your website.

 Google’s Webmaster Tools facility tells you about your website’s position in the result for a particular keyword.
-You can create a complete Google SERP for your website by using the “site:” operator during search.
+You can create a complete Google SERP for your website by using the site: search operator.
 For example:

 This search on Google will show all the pages of TechWelkin listed in Google.